-- 1. Shoes or boots should fit well. - 2.
-Never wear new shoes on treks. - 3.
-Socks should not have holes or knots. - 4.
-Keep your shoes dry: stuff them with newspaper fillings at night if they are wet.
-Never try to dry shoes on the fire. - 5.
-Wear two socks; one nylon/cotton and the other woollen. - 6.
-Keep extra laces. - 7.
-Sole of the shoe should be strong yet flexible for a good grip. - 8.
-Wash your feet whenever possible with soap; dry and apply powder. - 9.
-Carry corn caps and band aid strips. - 10.
-If blisters are formed wash the area with soap and water, dry and apply adhesive tape. - 11.
+- 1. Sports Shoes should fit well.

+- 2. Never wear new shoes on treks.

+- 3. Socks should not have holes or knots.

+- 4. Keep your shoes dry: stuff them with newspaper fillings at night if they are wet.
+Never try to dry shoes on the fire.

+- 5. Keep extra laces.

+- 6. Sole of the shoe should be strong yet flexible for a good grip.

+- 7. Wash your feet whenever possible with soap; dry and apply powder.

+- 8. Carry corn caps and band-aid strips.

+- 9. If blisters are formed, wash the area with soap and water, dry and apply adhesive tape. - 10.
 While taking rest, remove your shoes, rub your feet to restore circulation of blood and keep your feet up.